 They eat street food such as the Guatemalan version of an enchilada, a sandwich called a Shuco, and another one called a Buffalo.

-My host family in Antigua would sometimes ONLY serve Doritos with guacamole, cheese sauce, and salsa for dipping for dinner.
+Once a week, my host family in Antigua would serve ONLY Doritos with guacamole, cheese sauce, and salsa for dinner.

 77. Is it easy to find vegetarian or vegan food in Guatemala?